manas-v/Optimising_ML_Pipeline/README.md

 ## Future work
 Future work on the experiment can include

+**Model selection** Select different ML algorithms to apply hyperdrive upon.
+This could lead to more precise models.

-**Sampling the hyperparameter space** Different parameter sampling methods to use over the hyperparameter space could be implemented i.e. Grid sampling, Bayesian sampling.
+**Sampling the hyperparameter space** Other parameter sampling methods to use over the hyperparameter space could be implemented i.e. Grid sampling, Bayesian sampling.

-**Early termination policy** Other than Bandit policy Azure Machine Learning supports the following early termination policies Median stopping policy, Truncation selection policy.
-Different Early termination policies could be applied to verify if it yields better results.
+**Early termination policy** Azure Machine Learning supports the following early termination policies other than Bandit policy: Median stopping policy, Truncation selection policy.
+Different Early termination policies could be applied to keep the run most time/cost-efficient, yet having the best results.

-**Resource allocation** Different resource allocation in terms of max_total_runs, max_duration_minutes  or max_concurrent_runs for HyperDrive configuration can be attempted.
+**Resource allocation** Different resource allocation in terms of max_total_runs, max_duration_minutes  or max_concurrent_runs for HyperDrive configuration , and different  experiment_timeout_minutes for AutoML can be attemoted.

-**Cross-Validation** Change the number of cross-validation folds to reduce bias.
+**Cross-Validation** Change the number of cross-validation folds in the AutoML run.

+**Primary metric** For the given data, the dataset is pretty imbalanced in terms of classes.
+A primary metric other than accuracy would be more apt for the given scenario i.e. AUC, Precision, Recall.